ioslushnyi/GCP-fraud-detection-v1/README.md

 # Real-Time Fraud Detection with GCP

 A real-time fraud detection system that simulates payment events, scores them using a trained ML model, and routes results to analytics & monitoring platforms.\
-This project demonstrates how to integrate streaming, monitoring, and machine learning into a real-time fraud detection system.\
+This project demonstrates how to integrate streaming (Dataflow), monitoring (InfluxDB + Grafana), and machine learning (scikit-learn) into a production-style pipeline.
-Built on Google Cloud Platform.

 ![Grafana Demo](/dashboards/images/animation_grafana.gif)